 Linköpings Domkyrka, Sweden

-In 2005, Brian designed two suites of stained glass windows for the transept of Linköping Cathedral, Sweden, a 13th century Gothic building: an unrealised scheme of six windows for the Thomas Beckett Chapel, and this executed pair of windows for the transept – a three-light window on the north side of the transept, and another on the south, each above one of the cathedral's porch entrances.
-Fired into the glass of one of the south window's lights is a silkscreened photograph of a first Communion, and fired into all three are photographs from Brian's studies of oak leaves; an image of a dove, from Brian's photographic studies of doves in flight, is fired into the glass of the north window's lights.
+In 2005, Brian designed two related suites of stained glass windows for Linköping Cathedral, Sweden, a 13th century Gothic building: an unrealised scheme of six windows for the Thomas Beckett Chapel, and this executed pair of windows for the transept – a three-light window on the north side of the transept, and another on the south, each above one of the cathedral's porch entrances.
+Fired into the glass of one of the south window's lights is a silkscreened photograph of a first Communion, and fired into all three are photographs from Brian's studies of oak leaves; an image of a dove, from his photographic studies of doves in flight, is fired into the glass of the north window's lights.

 “The window on the north side (the window of the Spirit) has its diamond quarries penetrated by a dove flying against the sky and clouds.
 In the southern window (the Son’s window) nature, in the form of decorative oak leaves, breaks through the rhombic pattern and creates a dramatic change.
 But above all it is the strong colours that carry the artwork.
 It is a colouristic effect that reverts to the medieval stained glass windows that created a splendour of colour in cathedrals like Linköping in the Middle Ages, whose windows were destroyed by fires during the 16th century.
 The new stained glass windows give a clue as to what was lost, while being a unique Swedish artistic work for our own time.” – Gunnar Lindkvist, former head of Östergötland Museum.